Australia’s ageing Culturally and Linguistically Diverse population

 - grieving practices and rituals

-Advance care planning among CALD communities
+Advance care planning considerations for CALD individuals

 Advance care planning (ACP) is guided by Western values of autonomy and self-determination.
 The concept of such practice is not universally accepted, and these values may not be applicable to more collectivist groups.
 CALD adults are less likely to complete advance care planning documents and more likely to seek life-sustaining treatment than the wider population.
 Mistrust in the system or particular religious beliefs can also influence advance care planning decisions.
 For example, some CALD people may see it as being intrusive, or interfering with their sense of identity and family caring responsibilities.
 Health providers and carers should acknowledge different viewpoints about ACP and seek consent to have these discussions to help build trust and a respectful environment in which to provide care.

 Increased awareness and understanding of ACP among older CALD adults is required.
 Language and literacy barriers can make ACP forms and other self-report forms difficult for older CALD people.
 Advance Care Planning Australia has fact sheets and other resources available for individuals, substitute decision-makers and care workers in 13 languages.
-Inform your staff and CALD residents and clients that they can contact the Advance Care Planning Advisory Service through an interpreter.
+Inform your staff and CALD residents and clients that they can contact the Advance Care Planning Advisory Service on 1300 208 582 through an interpreter.
 Prioritise individualised discussions with all clients and residents, especially at the end of life.
 Diversicare have developed tips for communicating with CALD clients.
 For further information on diversity and culturally appropriate care, visit Federation of Ethnic Communities’ Councils of Australia (FECCA) and Multicultural Aged Care.